We believe in the Sufficiency of Scripture.

 (Deuteronomy 4:2, 12:32; Proverbs 30:6; 2 Timothy 3:16-17; Hebrews 1:1-2; 2 Peter 1:20-21; Revelation 22:19).

 We affirm the Baptist Faith and Message.

 Lifepoint is a Southern Baptist Church that is deeply committed to the eternal truths of the Christian faith.
 We live in an ever-changing world, where many believe truth is relative.
 At Lifepoint Church, we believe truth is absolute.
 We believe truth is at the foundation of what we do and who we are.
-For a more detailed explanation of what we believe.

 Our goal is not to grow as fast as we can.
 Our goal is to grow as healthy as we can.
 We are very deliberate in our membership process.
 Every member of Lifepoint Church is carefully counseled to determine whether or not they truly understand and have experienced Biblical conversion.
 Our goal here is not elitism.
 We simply wish to avoid giving false assurance to those who are not truly regenerate.
 Our mission is not to get as many people to “walk the aisle” as possible.
 We desire to see true conversion.
 We constantly proclaim and explain the gospel, and take our time with people struggling to understand what it means to follow Christ.

 (Romans 3:23, 5:8, 10:9-14; Ephesians 2:1-10; Matthew 7:21-23; Luke 6:46; 2 Corinthians 13:5, etc)

 We are especially careful with children and would never manipulate or rush any child.